vale-cocoa/Graph/README.md

 A Swift package including graph definitions and implementation, adopting positive `Int` values as vertices, in a range starting from `0` up to the count of vertices a graph instance must hold.

 ## `Graph` Protocol
-This protocol abstracts basic properties and functionalities for a concrete graph type.
+This protocol abstracts basic properties and functionalities for a concrete graph type with value semantics.
 `Graph` protocol is generic over an associated `Edge` type, which in turns should conform to `GraphEdge` protocol.

 ### `Graph` types differentation rationale